kartonfarkas/api_docs/source/suite/customers/_warning.rst

 .. warning::

-   Accessing the administrator endpoints might be limited.
+   Access to the administrator endpoints may be limited.
 If you need access, please contact Emarsys Support.